-- Your doctor determines that regular movement is medically necessary and that the seat lift may improve your condition or prevent it from getting worse.
+*Your doctor determines that regular movement is medially necessary and that the seat lift may improve your condition or prevent it from getting worse.
 The seat lift must be prescribed as part of your treatment plan.

 Medicare sees a lift chair as being made up of 2 components, the chair itself and the lift mechanism of the seat.
 The portion that they pay for is the lift mechanism, but only if it’s a powered mechanism, not if it’s a spring-release (like you would find in a recliner).

 Like Medicare and Medicaid insurance – most private health insurance policies partially cover (or no coverage at all) for the purchase and/or installation of stair lifts.